 Subleasing a Rental Property

-If there is a problem with a subtenant, and the initial tenant has drafted a sublease contract, he or she may serve a three-day notice of eviction in most cases.
-A landlord may evict a subtenant by serving a notice to perform or quit, which means the initial tenant is responsible for evicting the subtenant and may face eviction for failing to do so.
+If there is a problem with a subtenant, and the initial tenant has drafted a sublease contract, the original tenant may sometimes serve a notice of eviction.
+A landlord may also evict a subtenant by serving a notice to perform or quit, which means the initial tenant must evict the subtenant or may face eviction for failing to do so.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help